cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ADS-GEO-NOTIFICATION COMMON SERVICE-EN.md

 The features are as follows:
-* Manages media for delivery notifications: Mail, SMS, WebHook,
+* Management of media for notifications delivery (Mail, SMS, WebHook)
-* Offers multiple entry points: Message Queuing service,  API Rest (external service), Mailbox service (legacy mails), MMI (admin/supervisor accounts).
+* Multiple entry points: Message Queuing service,  API Rest (external service), Mailbox service (legacy mails), MMI (admin/supervisor accounts)
-* Monitors notification requests (error handling, notifications status management, logs management),
+* Monitors notification requests (error handling, notifications status management, logs management)
-* Check authentication of users from service IAM and LDAP
+* Authentication of users from service IAM and LDAP
-* Proposes MMI to:
-	* monitor system and notification requests,
-	* create templates and notification definitions,
+* MMI for system and notification request monitoring, templates and notification definitions creation, new notification requests
-	* send new notification requests.

 # Project implementation

 The project objectives are as follows:
 * Notification Service processes and delivers in different media all notification requests of GDS sub-systems and others services of system for external or internal users

 The processes for carrying out the project are:
 * Continuous integration